About the Foundation

 - An understanding of the 4-H program, often through previous participation as member, volunteer or 4-H parent

 - An eager desire to see 4-H succeed for the long term, and the confidence to reach out to others in support of fund raising endeavours.

 We are always looking for good candidates to join the Foundation.
-If you feel that you have what it takes to assist the Foundation in its role, please let us know by contacting John den Haan, Chair of the Ontario 4-H Foundation.
+If you feel that you have what it takes to assist the Foundation in its role, please let us know by contacting John den Haan, Past-Chair of the Ontario 4-H Foundation.